 They are both expected, and there are definite consequences of skipping one or the other.

 The same is true in a time of harvest.
 You must sow the seeds for a better and more prosperous harvest, or you will have consequences.

 Not sure if your people are rate matching or actually prospecting?
 Look to the premium pricing you’re getting and to the number of deals where you have competition.
 If you have issues in either area, it’s likely that they are only in harvesting mode.
-That is sure to further compress your margins, and even worse, put you at extreme risk when the next downturn happens.
+That is sure to compress your margins further, and even worse, put you at extreme risk when the next downturn happens.

 Most fortunes are made during recessions.
 Prepare for the next one every day by making sure your people are selling.
 And while you’re at it, you’ll enjoy the result of premium pricing and twice the growth rate of your competitors who remain “order takers.”